-The City of Seattle is proposing a series of infrastructure improvement projects along the Seattle Waterfront in response to the opportunities, transportation needs, and public objectives created by the replacement of the Alaskan Way Viaduct with a State Route (SR) 99 tunnel.
-The most substantial of these improvements are a set of contiguous projects collectively known as the Alaskan Way, Promenade, and Overlook Walk (AWPOW).
-The Seattle Department of Transportation is acting as lead agency under the Washington State Environmental Policy Act (SEPA).

-Once constructed, AWPOW would create a new transportation corridor between S. King Street and Battery Street, construct new public open space along Elliott Bay, provide a major new pedestrian connection between the waterfront and Pike Place Market, and improve east-west connections between the waterfront and downtown Seattle.
+The City of Seattle proposes to construct a series of contiguous projects, known as the Alaskan Way, Promenade, and Overlook Walk (AWPOW), which are the most substantial of a series of infrastructure improvement projects planned along the Seattle Waterfront in response to the opportunities, transportation needs, and related public objectives created by the removal of the Alaskan Way Viaduct.
+AWPOW would create a new transportation corridor between S. King Street and Battery Street, construct new public open space along Elliott Bay, provide a major new pedestrian connection between the waterfront and Pike Place Market, and improve east-west connections between the waterfront and downtown Seattle.